-Potassium hydroxide (KOH) has become more expensive and our testing costs have been increasing.
-This means our customers may have a rate increase at some point in the future.
+The department was downsized which yielded a reduction in the budget by approximately six percent despite the increase in costs for Potassium Hydroxide (KOH) and testing.
 We will continue to do as much as we can to make sure our operations are as cost-effective as possible while ensuring compliance with all state and federal requirements for safe drinking water.